“Constant voltage” is one of the more confusing terms used by the audio industry. Pat Brown brings clarification to this term.

 To add to the confusion, a “constant voltage” audio distribution system is “constant voltage” with regard to the amplifier-to-load voltage (the electrical engineering definition given above).
 In other words, the voltage on the line is independent of the total load impedance.
 Otherwise the sound level from each loudspeaker would change when additional loudspeakers are “bridged” across the line.

 At SynAudCon we prefer to call this as a “transformer-distributed loudspeaker system” rather than a constant voltage system, but the latter term will most certainly live on and continue to cause confusion.

 Voltage, Not Power…

 In both the electrical engineering and the audio industry definitions, the voltage is the parameter of interest.
 The interface is designed so that the signal voltage driving the amplifier’s input predictably influences the loudspeaker’s frequency response magnitude at the listener.
 It is the signal voltage that we sculpt with our signal processors.
 The CV interface is necessary so that audio filters (analog or digital) placed ahead of the power amplifier have a predictable affect on the sound pressure level at the listener.
-If this were a power-optimized interface (impedance-matched) then this would not be the case, since the voltage to the load (and resultant loudspeaker frequency response) would be influenced by the loudspeaker’s impedance curve.
-Since the impedance is fixed, and current is drawn, the voltage is the only signal parameter that we can directly change by adjusting a control or applying a filter.
+If this were a power-optimized interface (impedance-matched) then this would not be the case, since the voltage to the load (and the resultant loudspeaker frequency response) would be influenced by the loudspeaker’s impedance curve.
+Since the impedance is fixed and determines the current flow, the voltage is the only signal parameter that we can directly change by adjusting a control or applying a filter.

 Yes, we are in the “voltage” business, even though the voltage is often hidden inside of a power rating.
 In conclusion, just remember that in a “constant voltage” system the voltage is anything but constant.
-More correctly, it is unaffected by changes in the load impedance. pb
+More correctly, it is unaffected by changes in the load impedance.